MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 While this is a fairly basic collection of information about the data, the program can use the CC to decide to loop, jump, and other actions to change program flow.

-:::tip
+:::note
-This is what the LC-3 ISA does.
+This is how the LC-3 processes data condition codes

 Modern ISAs will have other elements to the CC register, including *Under/Overflow*, *Borrow/Carry*, and others
 :::

 ### General Purpose (GP) Registers